Military history of African Americans in the American Civil War: Fort Wagner, Fort Pillow, and beyond

 The most widely-known battle fought by African Americans was the assault on Fort Wagner, off the Charleston coast, South Carolina, by the 54th Massachusetts Infantry on July 18, 1863.
 The 54th volunteered to lead the assault on the strongly fortified Confederate positions of the earthen/sand embankments (very resistant to artillery fire) on the coastal beach.
 The soldiers of the 54th scaled the fort's parapet, and were only driven back after brutal hand-to-hand combat.
 Despite the defeat, the unit was hailed for its valor, which spurred further African-American recruitment, giving the Union a numerical military advantage from a large segment of the population the Confederacy did not attempt to exploit until too late in the closing days of the War.
 Unfortunately for any African-American soldiers captured during these battles, imprisonment could be even worse than death.
 Black prisoners were not treated the same as white prisoners.
 They received no medical attention, harsh punishments, and would not be used in a prisoner exchange because the Confederate states only saw them as escaped slaves fighting against their masters.

 After the battle, Secretary of War Edwin Stanton praised the recent performances of black troops in a letter to Abraham Lincoln, stating "Many persons believed, or pretended to believe, and confidentially asserted, that freed slaves would not make good soldiers; they would lack courage, and could not be subjected to military discipline.
 Facts have shown how groundless were these apprehensions.
-The slave has proved his manhood, and his capacity as an infantry soldier, at Milliken's Bend, at the assault opon Port Hudson, and the storming of Fort Wagner."
+The slave has proved his manhood, and his capacity as an infantry soldier, at Milliken's Bend, at the assault upon Port Hudson, and the storming of Fort Wagner."

-African-American soldiers participated in every major campaign of the war's last year, 1864–1865, except for Sherman's Atlanta Campaign in Georgia, and the following "March to the Sea" to Savannah, by Christmas 1864.
+African-American soldiers participated in every major campaign of the war's last year, 1864–1865, except for Sherman's Atlanta campaign in Georgia, and the following "March to the Sea" to Savannah, by Christmas 1864.
 The year 1864 was especially eventful for African-American troops.
 On April 12, 1864, at the Battle of Fort Pillow, in Tennessee, Confederate General Nathan Bedford Forrest led his 2,500 men against the Union-held fortification, occupied by 292 black and 285 white soldiers.